 I kept searching for a source of elderflower water and came across these instructions for how to make hydrosols yourself at home.
 I had always just assumed that I would need an actual still to make something distilled like rose water or elderflower water, and I was envisioning some sort of backwoods Prohibition-era contraption.

-Once I read about how to make a hydrosol using simple pots and bowls I already had, though, I decided to go ahead and give it a try.
+Once I read about how to make a homemade hydrosol using simple pots and bowls I already had, though, I decided to go ahead and give it a try.
 And what I had thought would be a complicated process actually turned out to be really simple!

-Why Bother Making Your Own Hydrosol?
+Why Bother Making a Homemade Hydrosol?

 It’s true that it’s easier just to buy a pre-made hydrosol, but it can also be pretty expensive, especially when you factor in the shipping costs you’ll probably have to pay if you buy a hydrosol online.
 And chances are pretty good you would have to shop online for one because hardly any stores carry hydrosols except for maybe rosewater, and even then you usually have to watch out for added preservatives or other ingredients.